 Do you only use medical volunteers?

 It depends.
 We screen and build volunteer teams to meet the needs of each unique community.
-Volunteer teams may provide immediate medical care, build local skills, or equip health facilities.
-These require skilled teams of both medical and non-medical professionals.
+Volunteer teams may provide immediate medical care, build local capacity, or equip health facilities.
+These require skilled teams of both medical and non-medical global health professionals.
+If you are a non-medical global health professional, refer to our Humanitarian Response Opportunities.

 Can I serve in a recent disaster?

 During an emergency, we rapidly deploy teams to support communities affected by disaster.
 In order to move quickly, volunteers must complete the recruitment process before a disaster occurs to qualify for deployment.
-Mobilizing our roster of prepared volunteers enables us be one of the first organizations on the scene, providing immediate care.
-Submit your application materials now, so you can be ready to deploy with Medical Teams International when the next disaster strikes!
+Mobilizing our roster of prepared volunteers enables us to be one of the first organizations on the scene, providing immediate care.
+Scroll down to learn more about the qualifications needed to be a part of our Humanitarian Response Roster, and then apply here.

 What does it cost to volunteer?

 Medical Teams International typically does not cover volunteer travel costs.
-Projected costs typically include airfare, food, lodging, ground transportation, and supplemental travel insurance unless otherwise noted.
+Projected expenses may include airfare, visas, required immunizations, and supplemental travel insurance unless otherwise noted.
+Food and lodging expenses are included for certain programs.
 Many costs are tax deductible if you are a US resident, but we recommend talking to a tax consultant to determine specifics.

 Do I have to be Christian to volunteer?

 The current project focuses on development and capacity building of national providers through mentorship, collaborative case studies, and CME (continued medical education) training.
-Possible topics for teaching and training focus on areas of medicine such as cardiac health, respiratory health, high-risk and abnormal pregnancies, diseases of the liver, and wound care.
-International experience is required and experience working in Africa is strongly preferred.
+Possible topics for teaching and training focus on areas of medicine such as communicable diseases, maternal and child health, high-risk and abnormal pregnancies, respiratory health, and wound care.
+International experience is required and experience working in a refugee setting is strongly preferred.

 |Specialty:||Physicians (Family Practice, Pediatrics OB/GYN)